devops329/devops/instruction/grafana/grafana.md

    ![Gauge visualization](gaugeVisualization.png)

 1. Save the changes and go back to your awesome dashboard.
+You may need to refresh the page for the changes to display.

    ![Final dashboard](finalDashboard.png)